markope/crossbarwww/website/crossbario/docs/Setup-on-Amazon-EC2.md

 * The IP or domain name are listed in the instance information
 * The user name is 'ubuntu'.

 Once you've logged into the machine, you can set up Crossbar.io using the [command line](First Steps).
-For example, to set up the votes demo and run it, do
+For example, to set up the hello:browser demo and run it, do

 ```
-crossbar init --template votes:python --appdir votes_python
+crossbar init --template hello:browser --appdir hello_browser
-cd votes_python
+cd hello_browser
 crossbar start
 ```

-You can then access the demo from any (modern) browser.
+You can then access the demo from any (modern) browser at the IP of your machine at port 8080.

 ## Updating Crossbar.io